decretist/Dissertation/Chapter0/chapter0.md

 [^6]: @pennington_laws_2013; and @pennington_gratian_2014.

-[^7]: **This project was attractive to Pennington because although the results would be obtained computationally, they could be verified by someone doing a close reading of the text of the *Decretum*.
+[^7]: This project was attractive to Pennington because although the results would be obtained computationally, they could be verified by someone doing a close reading of the text of the *Decretum*.
-There were three insurmountable barriers to carrying out the project as originally conceived: the time required to prepare the necessary text samples; the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling; and the fact that there was no obvious way to subtract or mask topics.**
+There were three insurmountable barriers to carrying out the project as originally conceived: the time required to prepare the necessary text samples; the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling;
+and the fact that there was no obvious way to subtract or mask topics.

-    While a stylometric analysis for authorship attribution requires only the *dicta* (ante, post and init.) thought to have been written by Gratian himself, a topic can be present in any text in the *Decretum*, inscriptions and canons as well as rubrics and *dicta*.
+    While a stylometric analysis for authorship attribution requires only the *dicta* (*ante*, *post* and *init.*) thought to have been written by Gratian himself, a topic can be present in any text in the *Decretum*, inscriptions and canons as well as rubrics and *dicta*.
 It took six weeks---twice---just to prepare a proxy text for the first-recension *dicta*.
 (In late Summer 2015 I discovered quality anomalies in the *dicta* samples I had hand-edited in Fall 2013, so in Fall 2015, I regenerated the *dicta* samples from scratch by rigorously cross-checking all of the hand-edited *dicta* against a data set automatically generated using Python regular expressions until no differences remained between the two sets of samples.)
 There is about four times as much text by word count in the canons as there is in